How To Use The Key

 Step 1: Select Choices of Characteristics (Filters)

 Click on any answer that interests you.
 The filter feature will automatically apply relevant criteria to your search.
-The key starts with the following filter and 2 choices: Lateral cirri A and select “Absent” or “Present.” and then more filters appear and disappear as you go along with choices in the filters.
+The key starts with the choice of Heterotardigrada (possessing Cirrus A on left and right) and Eutardigrada (lacking this pair of cirri).
+More filters appear and disappear as you go along with choices in the filters.
 You will notice a small question mark icon next to certain filters.
 Click the icon to learn more about what each filter represents.

 Step 2: View the Tardigrade Profiles